• Best Kuta Hotel: AlamKulkul

 Best Village in Bali: Padangbai

 Often ignored by those rushing to/from the Gili Islands by speedboat or hopping on/off the ferry to Lombok, Padangbai is delightfully unpretentious, with a genuine village vibe.
 Facing a postcard-perfect arched bay and hemmed in by hills, it is spared the unrelenting hotel construction found elsewhere on the island.
-So, the cluster of streets is based around the school, market and temples, rather than bars, clubs and bistros.
+So, the cluster of streets is based around the school, market, and temples, rather than bars, clubs and bistros.
 A wonderful base from which to explore the east coast, Padangbai also boasts a 1000-year-old clifftop temple and Crusoe-esque beach called Blue Lagoon.

-Best Place for First Timers: Sanur
+Best Place in Bali for First-Timers: Sanur

-Kuta, and its extensions of Tuban, Legian and Seminyak, can seem overwhelming for some first-time visitors.
+Kuta, and its extensions of Tuban, Legian, and Seminyak, can seem overwhelming for some first-time visitors.
 Especially during holiday seasons, the roads are clogged with traffic and lanes choked with tourists.
 The crowds and noise, as well as the hawkers and heat, can be crushing at times, resulting in some first-timers vowing never to return.
 But, of course, Kuta is not remotely representative of Bali.
 So, to enjoy the best of Bali, without the worst of Bali, stay in Padangbai, a picturesque village ideal for exploring the less-touristy east coast; or, if you crave sand and sea, base yourself in Sanur, a far quieter resort region with limited nightclubs, surf and shopping and, therefore, less crowds, traffic and noise.

-Best Place for Families: Nusa Dua
+Best Place in Bali for Families: Nusa Dua